channable/opsqueue/doc/proposals/strategies_and_metadata.md

 In the rest of this document, the strategies and their potential implementation are each described in detail, and some tricks/ideas on making the right tradeoff w.r.t. what indexes to create while keeping the database manageable are given at the end.

+Of the above strategies, currently `Random`, `NewestFirst` and `OldestFirst` are implemented, exactly as described below.
+The other strategies, most of which depend on the metadata of a particular submission in one way or another, are not implemented yet.
+Describing these composable strategies and a potential way to implement them with a balance between preformance and flexibility is the main goal of this proposal.

 ## Assumptions & Invariants

 It is good to be explicit with the assumptions I'll be making in this document.